 The Plan must have enough money available to fulfill its financial obligations at all times.

 The main purpose of the risk register is to identify risks to the Plan's administration and financial management.
 Each risk is assessed and tracked using indicators for which targets and guidelines are determined.
 The tracking process helps make sure objectives are met by identifying the reasons of the exceedance and correcting the strategy, if necessary.

 A resilient asset allocation strategy

 Assets are allocated dynamically and based on risk coverage.
-The allocation seeks to maximize the Plan's resiliency with as many economic scenarios as possible and to ensure cost-effective funding.
+Such a strategy aims to maximize Plan's resiliency to as many economic scenarios as possible while ensuring low-cost funding.

 A customized mortality table

-To better estimate how long Plan members will live, the Plan has customized the standard Canadian mortality table by considering actual DGPP members' experience and socio-economic analyses.
+To better estimate how long Plan members will live, standard Canadian mortality tables are customized on an annual basis using actual DGPP members' experience and socio-economic analyses.